a16z/ai/src/docs/guides/patterns.md

-# Other Areas

-## (TODO: update from other-a.md from these areas into deep learning)

-## Planning and navigation

-How to get from A to B, "safe" routes.
-Multiple path selection and optimization.

 ## Knowledge Representation

-Represent information about the world in actionable, and to whatever degree possible, "objective," form, so that systems can reason about it.
+Knowledge Representation aims to codify information about the world in actionable, and to whatever degree possible, "objective," form, so that systems can reason about it.
 For example: "The sky is blue" is neither actionable nor objective.
 "The sky's color is identified by humans as blue'." is a bit better.
 But still leaves out a lot of ideas (what's a color, what's a human, etc.)